Flagship Projects

 Foundations

-As drivers of the University's major projects, the foundations meet the needs of businesses and industry.
-They give students and doctoral candidates new opportunities to achieve their professional goals.
+As key drivers of the University’s initiatives, the foundations address the needs of businesses and industry.
+They provide students and doctoral candidates with new opportunities to pursue their career goals.